Why you should care

 “I do not think it is fair that I should pass the work into other hands,” she wrote to Pickering.
 “I should have full credit for my theory.”
 She returned to Harvard in 1895 to develop a system of classifying stars based on temperature, but left again after Pickering disagreed with it.
 A decade later, Danish astronomer Ejnar Hertzsprung used Maury’s system in his method for identifying giant and dwarf stars.

 The star computer was Annie Jump Cannon, who cataloged 350,000 stars and greatly simplified Maury’s system.
-The International Astronomical Union adopted Cannon’s method in 1922 as the official classification system for stars, which astronomers still use today.
-But they named it the Harvard — not Cannon — system of spectral classification.
+The International Astronomical Union adopted her method in 1922 as the official classification system for stars, which astronomers still use today.
+But they didn’t name it after her.
+Instead, it’s called the Harvard system of spectral classification.

 Today, the digitized catalogs are still yielding breakthroughs.
 Researchers at Harvard and other institutions used Henrietta Leavitt’s discovery of the Cepheid variable stars for measuring interstellar distances to identify the next-generation cosmic yardstick, called Type Ia supernovae.
 The faintness of these stellar explosions indicated they were farther away than expected — a sign that the expansion of the universe was accelerating, rather than slowing down as previously thought.
 The researchers won a Nobel prize for their discovery in 2011.

 Few people mentioned Leavitt at the time, just as with the other computers.
 While they may have toiled away in a basement, that doesn’t mean we should keep them there.